 Mastering Fireballs and DP Moves

 When I decided to transition from a control pad to a fightstick, I first focused on mastering the execution of fireballs and Dragon Punch (DP) moves.
-I found that starting with these basic moves helped me get a feel for the stick and develop muscle memory.
+Starting with these basic moves helped me get a feel for the stick and develop muscle memory.

-For fireballs, I practiced the basic quarter-circle forward motion with both punch and kick buttons to execute different variations of the move.
-This helped me understand how the stick responded to my wrist movements and the timing required to execute the move accurately.
+For fireballs, I practiced the basic quarter-circle forward motion with punch and kick buttons to execute different variations of the move.
+This helped me understand how the stick responded to my wrist movements and the timing required to perform the move accurately.

 For DP moves, I practiced the forward, down, and diagonal forward (Z-motion) input, focusing on the fluidity and speed of my movements.
-This allowed me to become more confident in my execution and helped me build the dexterity needed to pull off more complex maneuvers.
+This allowed me to become more confident in my execution and helped me build the talent to pull off more complex maneuvers.

 Working on Charge Characters